mistymyto/apush/F.gilded_age.md

 - Overcrowding and joblessness in European cities
 - Religious persecution of Jews in Russia
 - Reputation of US as a land of opportunity with religious & political freedom
-- <ins>Waves of Immigration<ins>
+- **Waves of Immigration**
     - "Old" - northern and western Europe
         - Before 1887
         - High literacy, generally Protestant, skilled, interested in farming
-    - "New" - eastern and southern Europe, Asia
+    - "New" - eastern and southern Europe & Asia
         - After 1887
-        - Illiterate, often unorthodox religions, few skills, settled in cities
+        - Illiterate, often different religions, few skills, settled in cities

 ### Second Wave Immigration, 1880-1920

 - Angel Island
 - Ellis Island

-### Nativist Reaction
+- Nativist Reaction
     - Accused the new immigrants of being a threat to their jobs and way of life
     - Xenophobia

 ### Chinese Exclusion Act, 1882